AnoukDunu/local-ai-analytics-engine/README.md

 ## Future Implementations/Improvements

 - Develop a cleaner UI for the front-end
 - Upgrade project to use Airflow (with Docker) or Cron
+- Add the option to use Frontier models via API (but doubt I will implement this)

+## ⚠️ Troubleshooting
+- The Ollama application or a terminal instance needs to run simultaneously with the pipeline for the AI layer to function
+- Consider your hardware when running LLMs/SLMs due to larger models with higher parameters requiring significant resources